Car Leasing Fees and Early buyout Fees

 Just keep in mind the buyout fees we mentioned so take all fees into consideration before you make a final decision.

-If you see that you can buy the car under the market value, and you think you could buy the car than resell it to gain the cash profit, just remember the sales tax.
+If you see that you can buy the car under the market value, and think you could buy the car then resell it to gain the cash profit, just remember the sales tax.
 In many states, if you buy then resell a car in less than ten days you will not have to pay sales tax and the buyer is responsible for the tax.
 If this is an option for you, check with your state’s DMV to see if you qualify for this tax option.

 Reselling a Lease Buyout Can Be Complicated